MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-online-limits.md

 ## Dataflow limits

 Dataflow is a workload that leverages Power Query Online.
 Dataflow is integrated into Power BI, PowerApps, Microsoft Fabric, and Dynamics 365 Customer Insights.

 A single dataflow has a limit of 50 tables.
 If you need more than 50 tables, you can create multiple dataflows.
 If you exceed the limit, an error message occurs during publishing and refreshing.

+There is no maximum size limit for a single dataflow table.
+However, when a table gets too big, a possible timeout could occur when accessing the table.
+In this case, use the Table.*xxx*N functions (such as [Table.FirstN](/powerquery-m/table-firstn), [Table.LastN](/powerquery-m/table-lastn), [Table.RemoveFirstN](/powerquery-m/table-removefirstn), [Table.RemoveLastN](/powerquery-m/table-removelastn), and so on) or other filters to reduce the scope and size of the data.